fytinnovations/oc-user-connect-plugin/README.md

 - A Local October CMS Setup
 - Git, of course

 ### Installing

+#### Via Github

 1. Create a folder inside the plugins directory called `fytinnovations/userconnect` .
 2. Clone or copy the contents of the repository to this folder.
-3. Logout and login to the backend to see the plugin in effect.
+3. Logout and login to the backend to see the plugin in effect or alternatively you can run the command `php artisan october:up`.

+#### Via marketplace

+1. [Visit](https://octobercms.com/plugins/fytinnovations-userconnect) the plugin page in OctoberCMS marketplace and click on Add to Project.

 ## Running the tests

-1. Go the plugin's base directory(i.e fytinnovations/userconnect) and run `php unit` to run a series of test cases.
+1. Go the plugin's base directory(i.e plugins/fytinnovations/userconnect) and run `../../../vendor/bin/phpunit` to run a series of test cases.

-## Deployment

-1. [Visit](https://octobercms.com/plugins/fytinnovations-userconnect) the plugin page in OctoberCMS marketplace and click on Add to Project.

 ## Contributing